Spiti Valley Itinerary (& Circuit Road Trip) from Shimla

 Map Legend Day 1: (A) Chandigarh – (B) Shimla to (C) Narkanda.
 Day 2: Narkanda – (D) Rampur Bushahr to (E) Sarahan.
 Day 3: Sarahan – (F) Chitkul.
 Day 4: Chitkul to (G) Kalpa.
 Day 5: Kalpa to (H) Charang.
 Day 6: Charang to (H) Tabo.
 Day 7: Tabo to (I) Mud, Pin valley.
 Day 8: Mud to (K) Kaza.
 Day 9: Kaza sightseeing and nearby places.
 Day 10: Kaza – Kunzum Pass (L) to (M) Chandra Tal Lake.
 Day 11: Chandra Tal to (N) Manali.

-Day 1: Chandigarh to Shimla-Narkanda drive
+Day 1: Chandigarh to Shimla-Narkanda Drive

 Distance 175 km.
 6–7 hours drivetime on NH5